Hornchurch tube station

-Hornchurch is a London Underground station in the town Hornchurch in the London Borough of Havering, East London.
+Hornchurch is a London Underground station in the town of Hornchurch in the London Borough of Havering, East London.
 It is on the District line between to the west and to the east.
 It is 2.5 km along the line from the eastern terminus at and 22.2 km to in central London.
 The station was opened on 1 May 1885 by the London, Tilbury and Southend Railway on a new direct route from London to Southend that avoided Tilbury.
-The station was rebuilt and expanded in 1932 by the London, Midland and Scottish Railway with a new entrance and an additional pair of platforms constructed to serve the electric District Railway local service which was extended from to Upminster.
+In 1932 the District Railway local service was extended from Barking to Upminster and the station was rebuilt with a new entrance and an additional pair of platforms.
 The London–Southend service was withdrawn from Hornchurch and the original platforms abandoned in 1962.
 The single-storey brick building is of a similar design to those constructed at Becontree and Dagenham East.
 It is in London fare zone 6.

 History

-The original 1854 route of the London, Tilbury and Southend Railway (LTSR) passed through the south of the parish of Hornchurch near the River Thames without stopping; the nearest station was at Rainham.
+The original 1854 route of the London, Tilbury and Southend Railway (LTSR) passed through the south of the parish of Hornchurch near the River Thames without stopping; the nearest station was 5 km at Rainham.
 Between 1885 and 1888 a new route authorised as the Barking and Pitsea Railway was constructed.
 It provided a direct service from Fenchurch Street to Southend, avoiding Tilbury.
-The George Hopkins designed station at Hornchurch opened with the first section of the new line to Upminster on 1 May 1885.
+The George Hopkins-designed station at Hornchurch opened with the first section of the new line to Upminster on 1 May 1885.
 Through service to Southend commenced on 1 June 1888.
 The Whitechapel and Bow Railway opened on 2 June 1902 and allowed through services of the District Railway to operate as far as Upminster.
 The District converted to electric trains on 30 September 1905 and services were cut back to East Ham.
 (Note: Electric service was extended to Barking on 1 April 1908.)
-The LTSR was purchased by the Midland Railway in 1912.
-It was amalgamated into the London, Midland and Scottish Railway (LMS) on 1 January 1923.
+The LTSR was purchased by the Midland Railway (MR) in 1912.
+The MR was amalgamated with several other railways to create the London, Midland and Scottish Railway (LMS) on 1 January 1923.